Brendon-Mendicino/CMSmall/README.md

 ## API Server

 - GET `/api/pages`
-  - description: get the list of pages, they are returned ordered by `publicationDate`, non-authenticated user will anly receive "published" pages
+  - description: get the list of pages, they are returned ordered by `publicationDate`, non-authenticated user will only receive "published" pages
   - response body content
   ```json
   [